The Kāpiti Chorale is a non-auditioned choir limited to around 80 members; however some guest singers may be admitted.

 There are usually three each year.
 A schedule of rehearsal dates is published at the beginning of each session.
-Concert/Practice Schedule
+Schedule

 There is a two or three week break between sessions.

-Men:- White shirt, dark trousers, black shoes and socks.
+Men White shirt, dark trousers, black shoes and socks.
 Blue ties are supplied for concerts.
 Sometimes a black open-neck shirt is worn.